SpenceKonde/DxCore/README.md

 | hh     |int8 |  uint8  |                 |     |        |      | char*    |
 | l      |int32|  uint32 |                 |     |        |      | int32_t* |

 Notice that there is no line for 64 bit types in the table above; these are not supported (support for 64-bit types is pretty spotty, which is not surprising.
-Variables of that size are hard to work with on an 8-bit microcontroller).
-This applies to all versions of printf - the capability is not supplied by avrlibc.
+Variables of that size are hard to work with on an 8-bit microcontroller with just 32 working registers).
+This applies to all versions of `printf()` - the capability is not supplied by avr-libc.

+There are reports of memory corruption with printf, I suspect it is misunderstandign of above that is actually at hand here.

-#### Selectable printf() implementation
+#### Selectable `printf()` Implementation
-A tools submenu lets you choose from full `printf()` with all features, the default one that drops float support to save 1k of flash, and the minimal one drops almost everything and for another 450 bytes (will be a big deal on the 16k and 8k parts.
-Less so on 128k ones.) - note that selecting any non-default option here *will cause it to be included in the binary even if it's never called* - and if it's never called, it normally wouldn't be included.
-So an empty sketch will take more space with minimal printf selected than with the default, while a sketch that uses printf will take less space with minimal printf vs default.
+A Tools submenu lets you choose from three levels of `printf()`: full `printf()` with all features, the default one that drops float support to save 1k of flash, and the minimal one drops almost everything and for another 450 bytes flash saving (will be a big deal on the 16k and 8k parts.
+Less so on 128k ones).
+Note that selecting any non-default option here *will cause it to be included in the binary even if it's never called* - and if it's never called, it normally wouldn't be included.
+So an empty sketch will take more space with minimal `printf()` selected than with the default, while a sketch that uses `printf()` will take less space with minimal `printf()` vs default.

+### Interrupts From Pins and in General
+All pins can be used with `attachInterrupt()` and `detachInterrupt()`, on `RISING`, `FALLING`, `CHANGE`, or `LOW`.
+All pins can wake the chip from sleep on `CHANGE` or `LOW`.
+Pins marked as Async Interrupt pins on the megaTinyCore pinout charts (pins 2 and 6 within each port) can be used to wake from sleep on `RISING` and `FALLING` edges as well.
+Those pins are termed "fully asynchronous pins" in the datasheet.

+Advanced users can instead set up interrupts manually, ignoring `attachInterrupt()`, manipulating the relevant port registers appropriately and defining the ISR with the `ISR()` macro - this will produce smaller code (using less flash and RAM) and the ISRs will run faster as they don't have to check whether an interrupt is enabled for every pin on the port.

+For full information and example, see [the Interrupt Reference](https://github.com/SpenceKonde/megaTinyCore/blob/master/megaavr/extras/Ref_Interrupts.md).

 ### Assembler Listing generation
 Like my other cores, Sketch -> Export compiled binary will generate an assembly listing in the sketch folder.
 A memory map is also created.
 The formatting of the memory map leaves something to be desired, and I've written a crude script to try to improve it, see the Export reference for more information.